tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 The [bdqffdq:hasSpecification](<../../list/bdqffdq/index.md#hasSpecification> "Relates a bdqffdq:Method to a bdqffdq:Specification.") object property SHOULD have an instance of a subclass of [bdqffdq:DataQualityMethod](<../../list/bdqffdq/index.md#DataQualityMethod> "A bdqffdq:SolutionsConcept that relates a bdqffdq:DataQualityNeed to a bdqffdq:Specification.") as its subject.

-An axiom places an `owl:restriction` on the object of the `bdqffdq:hasSpecification` object property as a `bdqffdq:Specification`.
+An axiom places an `owl:restriction` on the object of the `bdqffdq:hasSpecification` object property as a [bdqffdq:Specification](<../../list/bdqffdq/index.md#Specification> "A specific statement about how to evaluate a bdqffdq:DataQualityNeed.").

 An instance of `bdqffdq:Specification` SHOULD be the object of exactly one `bdqffdq:hasSpecification` property linking it to an instance of a subclass of `bdqffdq:DataQualityMethod`, which SHOULD be the subject of exactly one subproperty of a [bdqffdq:forDataQualityNeed](<../../list/bdqffdq/index.md#forDataQualityNeed> "Category of properties that relates a bdqffdq:DataQualityNeed to specific bdqffdq:Methods.") property linking it to a subclass of `bdqffdq:DataQualityNeed`.